Pangw1n/SKGuns/README.md

 ### Ver 1.2.0
 - Tutorial on making custom weapons (Made by JasminDreasond)
-- The rocket launcher now has new effects and new sounds.
+- The rocket launcher now has new effects and new sounds (Made by JasminDreasond)

 ### Ver 1.1.3
 - Armor now mitigates damage received from damage dealt by guns